Revelation (2001 film): Locations

-Much of the film is shot on location, including on Malta.
+Much of the film is shot on location, including in Malta.

 Awards

 Nominated for "Best Film" (2001) in the Sitges – Catalan International Film Festival.

 Reception

-Overall reception was hostile.
+Overall reception was negative.
 The Guardian, for example, noted the film's "rag-bag of extraordinary cameos" but criticised the "vulgar heresies" on which it was based and likened the "significant, ritual sex with a beautiful alchemist" with the "clean-limbed young hero" to an Occult-based sketch in Not the Nine O'Clock News.
 The Observer wrote of the film as "ludicrous", a "farrago", "straight-faced" and "the fag end of a millennial cycle of apocalyptic pictures".